alertlogic/al-agent-container/kubernetes/README.md

 **To deploy the Agent Container to your cluster:**
 1. Open the kubectl command line interface.
 2. Edit the al-agent-container.yaml file to replace "your_registration_key_here" with your unique registration key.
-3. At the command line, type  ```kubectl get pods``` to ensure kubectl communicates with the proper Kubernetes cluster.
+3. In the command line, type  ```kubectl get pods``` to ensure kubectl communicates with the proper Kubernetes cluster.
-4. At the command line, type ```kubectl apply -f al-agent-container.yaml```.
+4. In the command line, type ```kubectl apply -f al-agent-container.yaml```.

 **To verify agent deployment and operation:**
-1. At the command line, type ```kubectl describe daemonset al-agent-container``` to confirm the DaemonSet definition.
+1. In the command line, type ```kubectl describe daemonset al-agent-container``` to confirm the DaemonSet definition.
-2. At the command line, type ```kubectl get pods``` to confirm the Agent Container pod is running on every expected host in your cluster.
+2. In the command line, type ```kubectl get pods``` to confirm the Agent Container pod is running on every expected host in your cluster.
-3. At the command line, in one of the pods, type ```kubectl logs -f <pod name>``` to confirm the Agent Container appears on the list.
+3. In the command line, in one of the pods, type ```kubectl logs -f <pod name>``` to confirm the Agent Container appears on the list.

 ## Configure the Network Policy Exception in AWS